01618830666

 The Glyphosate Controversy

-While glyphosate has been a boon to agriculture, concerns about its impact on human health have grown over the years.
+While glyphosate has been a boon to agriculture, concerns about its impact on human health have grown.
 Several studies and legal battles have fueled the controversy.

 Health Studies